Anoooooonono/foo/setup.md

 - Password Manager
     - "Offer to save password" - OFF
-    - "Auto Sign-in" - Off
+    - "Auto Sign-in" - OFF
+- Addresses and more
+    - "Save and fill addresses" - OFF

 **Moom**